AS FEATURED ON:

 Learn more about ADHD medication online and natural ADHD treatment.

-Stimulants like Adderall, Vyvanse, and Ritalin are federally classified as Schedule II controlled substances due to their potential for abuse and dependence.
-ADHD Advisor does not prescribe stimulant medication in Montana.
-Instead, we focus on safer, non-stimulant alternatives that work well for many adults while maintaining compliance with state and federal guidelines.
+Stimulants are federally classified as Schedule II controlled substances due to their potential for abuse and dependence.
+ADHD Advisor does not prescribe stimulant medications in Montana.
+Instead, treatment may focus on non-stimulant options that are commonly used for ADHD while maintaining compliance with state and federal regulations.

 All prescriptions are e-sent to your preferred pharmacy and monitored through the Montana Prescription Drug Registry (MPDR) to ensure patient safety and accountability.